 The use of motor vehicles by Sterling College students is a privilege, not a right.
 The privilege brings with it the responsibility to abide by regulations governing vehicle use.
 Failure to do so may result in the removal of vehicle privileges and/or immediate towing of the vehicle.
+NOTE:

-NOTE: The College is not responsible for damages or stolen property which occurs in vehicles parked on school property.
+The College is not responsible for damages or stolen property, which occurs in vehicles parked on school property.

-- Registration.
-Motor vehicles used by students must be registered with the College.
-Students pay a yearly fee of \$50 to register their vehicle and receive a parking permit.
-Students can register their vehicle during online registration, or they can stop by the Student Life Office to do so.
-A Sterling College parking permit will be issued and must be placed in the lower passenger's side corner, on the inside of the front window.
-A vehicle acquired during the semester and/or changes in an existing registration, such as a new license plate number, must be registered with the Student Life Office within 48 hours - Resident Parking.
-All vehicles registered by resident Sterling College students may be parked in the residence hall parking lots.
+Vehicle Registration-Motor vehicles used by students must be registered with the College.
+Student fees include a yearly fee of \$50 to register their vehicle and receive a parking permit.
+Students register their vehicle during online registration.
+If this information changes, they need to stop by the Student Life Office to update it.
+A Sterling College parking permit will be issued and must be placed on the review mirror.
+A vehicle acquired during the semester and/or changes in an existing registration, such as a new license plate number, must be registered with the Student Life Office within 48 hours.

+Resident Parking-All vehicles registered by resident Sterling College students may be parked in the residence hall parking lots.
 The College has ample parking available for student use, but students are not permitted to park in designated RD parking spaces located in the residence hall parking lots.
+Employee parking is located near Kelsey Hall and outside Mabee Library.
+Visitor parking is located between McCreery and Cooper Lawn.
+Students will be ticketed for parking in those spaces.
 No parking or driving is permitted on grass areas or sidewalks.
-Violations will be subject to towing charges and/or fines up to \$100. - Commuter Student Parking.
-All students living outside of College residence halls are free to park in the parking area on the south side of the Student Union. - Handicap & Fire Zone Parking.
-Parking spaces designated for handicapped parking are for vehicles with an appropriate, state-issued disability parking tag.
+Violations will be subject to towing charges and/or fines up to \$100.

+Commuter Student Parking-All students living outside of College residence halls must have a parking permit and register their vehicle to park on campus.

+Handicap & Fire Zone Parking-Parking spaces designated for handicapped parking are for vehicles with an appropriate, state-issued disability parking tag.
 Vehicles parked without an appropriate parking tag will be subject to immediate towing, at the owner's expense.
-Parking illegally in a fire zone is also not allowed.
-The owner will be subject to fines up to \$100. - Traffic Discipline.
-Every person driving or parking a vehicle on campus is responsible for knowing and abiding by the regulations.
+Parking illegally in a fire zone is not allowed.
+The owner will be subject to fines up to \$100.

+Traffic Discipline-Every person driving or parking a vehicle on campus is responsible for knowing and abiding by the regulations.
 The owner or registrant is responsible for his or her own vehicle at all times, regardless of who is driving, if a parking or traffic violation should occur.
-Parking tickets will be given for individuals who do not park in their designated parking spots.
-Fines begin at \$25.
+Ticket fines begin at \$25.